Jeern/QuickVault/src/QuickVault.Configuration.Core/Readme.md

 Install-Package QuickVault.Configuration.Core
 ```

 After that you can use QuickVault configuration on top of the rest of your configuration.
-The (easy of) use is demonstrated in the sample project [QuickVault.Sample.Website.Core](../../Samples/QuickVault.Sample.Website.Core/Readme.md]) in the [Program.cs](../../Samples/QuickVault.Sample.Website.Core/Program.cs) file.
+The (ease of) use is demonstrated in the sample project [QuickVault.Sample.Website.Core](../../Samples/QuickVault.Sample.Website.Core/Readme.md]) in the [Program.cs](../../Samples/QuickVault.Sample.Website.Core/Program.cs) file.

 ```csharp
         public static IHostBuilder CreateHostBuilder(string[] args) =>